ADMINISTRATIVE CODE

 PART 1150 ILLINOIS ARCHITECTURE PRACTICE ACT OF 1989

-SECTION 1150.30 APPLICATION FOR LICENSURE BY EXAMINATION/ACCEPTANCE OF EXAMINATION
+SECTION 1150.30 APPLICATION FOR LICENSURE BY ACCEPTANCE OF EXAMINATION

-Section 1150.30 Application for Licensure by Examination/Acceptance of Examination
+Section 1150.30 Application for Licensure by Acceptance of Examination

-a) An applicant for licensure as an architect shall file an application on forms supplied by the Division.
+a) An applicant for licensure as an architect by acceptance of examination shall file an application on forms supplied by the Division.
 The application shall include:

 1) Proof of successful completion of the examination set forth in Section 1150.40;

-2) Proof of having completed the necessary education and training, as required by Section 1150.10.
+2) Proof of successful completion of the necessary education and training, as required by Section 1150.10.

 A) The proof shall include official transcripts completed by the school, college or university attended, and certification of completion of the training requirements.